mauricew/twitch-graphql-api/README.md

 When Twitch updated its frontend in 2017, it secretly showed signs of a new method of accessing the backend.
 For the majority of the site, instead of using the kraken (v5 and below) or even the helix ("new") REST API endpoints, it uses a completely separate API utilizing GraphQL.

 GraphQL is very flexible since you can control exactly what fields are returned, and it can be linked to associations (e.g. Game -> Stream -> User) without having to make multiple calls.
-This document will be sparse and only show examples, and you may want to use resources online to find out more about querying GraphQL APIs.
+This document will be sparse and only show basic access instructions and examples, so you may want to use resources online to find out more about querying GraphQL APIs.

 ## IMPORTANT DISCLAIMER
 Please note that this API is currently not officialy sanctioned to be used by end consumers.
 Please refer to the [official Twitch Developers site](https://dev.twitch.tv) to see documentation on recommended uses of the API.